BC100Dev/BC100Dev/README.md

 Java.

 However, I always like ideas for any type of project.
-I get personal, when you say that I can't do something ("or, you can't do that" flex).
+I get personal, when you say that I can't do something ("or, you can't do that" flex, given by DaniDev).

 Also, Java is cool, and will never die.
 I guess you could say that my flex would be, "Oh, I wrote it in Java, by the way."
 Something similar towards "I use Arch Linux,